-We may also access, preserve and share information when we have a good faith belief it is necessary to: detect, prevent and address fraud and other illegal activity; to protect ourselves, you and others, including as part of investigations; and to prevent death or imminent physical or mental harm.
-Information we receive about you may be accessed, processed and retained for an extended period of time when it is the subject of a legal request or obligation, governmental investigation, or investigations concerning possible violations of our terms or policies, or otherwise to prevent harm.
+We may also access, preserve, and share information when we have a good faith belief it is necessary to detect, prevent, or address fraud or other illegal activity; to protect ourselves, you, or others, including as part of investigations; or to prevent death or imminent physical or mental harm.
+Information we receive about you may be accessed, processed, and retained for an extended period of time when it is the subject of a legal request or obligation, governmental investigation, or investigations concerning possible violations of our terms or policies, or otherwise to prevent harm.

 Your information collected through the Service may be stored and processed in the United States or any other country in which Cake or its Service Providers maintain facilities.